GabrielPJL12/Architecture/decisions/offline-mode.md

 ### Consequences

+- Good, because of push notification service.
-- Good, because {positive consequence, e.g., improvement of one or more desired qualities, …}
+- Good, because of a free basic plan.
+- Good because of concise documentation.
+- Good because of quick and easy integration and setup.
+- Bad, because of limited querying capabilities.
-- Bad, because {negative consequence, e.g., compromising one or more desired qualities, …}
+- Bad, because of limited data migration.
-- … <!-- numbers of consequences can vary -->
+- Bad, because of being Android centered and has less support for iOS.

 ## Pros and Cons of the Options

-### {title of option 1}

-{example | description}
+### SQLite

+- Good, because lightweight.
+- Good, because no installation needed.
+- Good, because reliable.
-- Good, because {argument a}
+- Good, because portable.
-- Good, because {argument b}
+- Good, because accessible.
+- Bad, because Database size is restricted to 2GB in most cases.
-- Neutral, because {argument c}
+- Bad, because slow.
-- Bad, because {argument d}
+- Bad, because not suitable for large scale apps.
-- … <!-- numbers of pros and cons can vary -->

-### {title of option 2}

-{example | description}
+### Realm

-- Good, because {argument a}
+- Good, because high speed.
-- Good, because {argument b}
+- Good, because of well written documentation.
-- Neutral, because {argument c}
+- Good, because offline mode if free.
-- Bad, because {argument d}
+- Bad, because no support for auto-incrementing ID's and composite keys

+### Couchbase

+- Good, because high speed.
-- …
+- Good, because reliable

-## More Information

-{You might want to provide additional evidence/confidence for the decision outcome here and/or document the team agreement on the decision and/or define when this decision when and how the decision should be realized and if/when it should be re-visited and/or how the decision is validated.
-Links to other decisions and resources might here appear as well.}
+- Good, because it allows you to analyze data.
+- Good, because easy setup
+- Bad, because querying can take a while.
+- Bad, because indexing can take too long.